As a high school senior, Quinn Sobiezczanski ’19 was searching for a small college with an emphasis on community.

 “Being a student athlete also helped me understand how much of a grind working in sports is,” Sobiezczanski said.
 “You have to be okay with putting in extra work as well as balancing everything that is on your plate.”

-“During my time as a sports studies major they stressed how important it was to get exposure to many different avenues in sports,” Sobiezczanski said.
+“During my time as a sports leadership major they stressed how important it was to get exposure to many different avenues in sports,” Sobiezczanski said.
 “It is nice having been introduced to each one, as jobs in sports are not by the book, rather by experience and exposure.”

 As a rising junior, Sobiezczanski spent her summer working as an intern with CYO of Toledo in their athletics department.
 As a senior, she was an intern for the Toledo Mud Hens, where she was exposed to customer service and was better able to understand the importance of good leadership and management.